 Reducing GHG emissions is only one part of an approach to addressing climate change.
 Caltrans must plan for the effects of climate change on the state's transportation infrastructure and strengthen or protect the facilities from damage.
 Climate change is expected to produce increased variability in precipitation, rising temperatures, rising sea levels, variability in storm surges and their intensity, and in the frequency and intensity of wildfires.
 Flooding and erosion can damage or wash out roads; longer periods of intense heat can buckle pavement and railroad tracks; storm surges combined with a rising sea level can inundate highways.
 Wildfire can directly burn facilities and indirectly cause damage when rain falls on denuded slopes that landslide after a fire.
 Effects will vary by location and may, in the most extreme cases, require that a facility be relocated or redesigned.
+Furthermore, the combined effects of transportation projects and climate stressors can exacerbate the impacts of both on vulnerable communities in a project area.
 Accordingly, Caltrans must consider these types of climate stressors in how highways are planned, designed, built, operated, and maintained.